pkalivas/radiate/docs/source/engine/index.md

     # just use the next() function to get the next epoch
     while True:
+        # the 'next' function calls the iterator internally & is very efficient, the only clones that happen
+        # will be on the first call to a method that requires ownership of the epoch data.
         epoch = next(engine)
         if epoch.index() >= 100:
             break